 We can also run occasional workshops, including Social Skills, and Sex & Relationships Education.

 We run weekly youth groups in Oxford and Wolvercote.
-We aim to create a fun and safe place for members to be themselves, meet other young people with Asperger’s Syndrome, and have opportunities to socialise, make friends, chill out, and discuss and agree on activities.
+We aim to create a fun and safe place for members to be themselves, meet other young people, have opportunities to socialise, make friends, chill out, and discuss and agree on activities.
 Our youth groups run during school term-time only.